thegetty/cultural-heritage-mass-atrocities/content/part_5.md/28_sagan.md

 ---
-title: From Kyoto to Baghdad to Tehran: Leadership, Law, and the Protection of Cultural Heritage
+title: "From Kyoto to Baghdad to Tehran: Leadership, Law, and the Protection of Cultural Heritage"
-short_title: From Kyoto to Baghdad to Tehran
+short_title: "From Kyoto to Baghdad to Tehran"
 label: 28.
 weight: 53
 type: essay